tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

    *  **Intensity** --- Range of pixel intensities.
 Specify the lower and upper limits for display.

       The default values are the lowest and highest pixel intensities of the imported image.
-Adjust this range to visualize dim cell nuclei.
+Adjust this range to visualize the dim cell nuclei.

 2. Morphology.

    Six events are available.
-Numbers of recorded ellipses are shown in the last column.
+The numbers of recorded ellipses are shown in the last column.

    .. list-table::
       :widths: 1 1 4 1